juxor/afaq/markdown/secIint.md

 community then aims at the establishment of these principles from the starting-point of local needs and local conditions."_ [**Op.
 Cit.**, p.
 51]

-Moreover, we must remember that, the state has changed over time and, indeed, has not always existed.
-Thus it is possible to have a social organisation which is not a state and to confuse the two would be a _"confusion"_ made by those _"who cannot visualise Society without a concentration of the State."_
+Moreover, we must remember that the state has changed over time and has not always existed.
+Thus it is possible to have a social organisation which is not a state and to confuse the two would be a _"confusion"_ made by those _"who cannot visualise Society without a concentration of the State."_ Yet this _"is to overlook the fact that Man lived in Societies for thousands of years before the State had been heard of"_ and that _"large numbers of people [have] lived in communes and free federations."_ These were not states as the state _"is only one of the forms assumed by society in the course of history.
+Why then make no distinction between what is permanent and what is accidental?"_
-Yet this _"is to overlook the fact that Man lived in Societies for thousands of years before the State had been heard of"_ and that _"large numbers of people [have] lived in communes and free federations."_ These were not states as the state _"is only one of the forms assumed by society in the course of history.
-Why then make no distinction between what is permanent and what is accidental?"_ [Kropotkin, **The State: Its Historic Role**, pp. 9-10] Similarly, the axioms of capitalist economics **not** withstanding, capitalism is but latest of a series of economies.
+[Kropotkin, **The State: Its Historic Role**, pp. 9-10] Similarly, the axioms of capitalist economics **not** withstanding, capitalism is but latest of a series of economies.
 Just as serfdom replaced slavery and capitalism replaced serfdom, so free (associated) labour can replace hired labour.
-As Proudhon noted, the _"period through which we are now passing . . . is distinguished by a special characteristic, - WAGES."_ Capitalism, this system of wage-labour, has not always existed nor need it continue.
-Thus _"the radical vice of political economy"_, namely _"affirming as a definitive state a transitory condition - namely, the division of society into patricians and proletares."_ [**System of Economic Contradictions**, p.
-198 and p.
-67] Anarchists seek to make that transitory condition shorter rather than longer.
+As Proudhon noted, the _"period through which we are now passing" _is_ "distinguished by a special characteristic: WAGE-LABOUR."_ Capitalism has not always existed nor need it continue.
+So while _"the radical vice of political economy"_ is _"affirming as a definitive state a transitory condition - namely, the division of society into patricians and proletarians"_ in reality, _"__in its present form, the organisation [of labour] is inadequate and transitory. "_ [**Property Is Theft!**, p.
+190, p.
+174 and p.
+170] Anarchists seek to make that transitory condition shorter rather than longer.

 Ultimately, a free society based on self-managed communities and associated labour is, in many ways, a natural evolution of tendencies **within** existing